Sofia Shinas

 Sofia Shinas (born January 17, 1968) is a Canadian singer, songwriter, actress and director.

 Shinas entered the entertainment industry as a recording artist and later pursued acting.
 After graduating from film school, she became a film director.
-She is best known for her role as Eric Draven's murdered fiancée, Shelly, in The Crow starring opposite Brandon Lee.
+She is best known for her role as Eric Draven's murdered fiancée, Shelly, in The Crow, in which she starred opposite Brandon Lee.

 Early life

-Shinas was born in Windsor, Ontario to Greek parents.
+Shinas was born in Windsor, Ontario, to Greek parents.
 She briefly attended the University of Toronto, but dropped out before finishing her first semester in order to pursue creating music in New York City.

 Career

 Recording artist

 In 1992, Shinas released her eponymously titled debut album on Warner Bros.
 Records.
 She co-wrote every song and worked with various producers and remixers, including Steve Peck, Daniel Abraham (record producer), Mitch Kaplan, Mark 'MK' Kinchen, Roger Sanchez, Tommy Musto, Ben Grosse and Boris Granich.

 Her first single, "The Message", reached No. 20 on Billboard's Dance/Club Play chart and was a crossover pop hit, peaking at No. 75 on the Hot 100 chart.
 Her second single, "One Last Kiss", didn't chart in the US, but became a minor hit in her native Canada.
 Her last single, "State of Mind", peaked at No. 16 on the Dance/Club Play chart.
 She received a Juno Award nomination for Most Promising Female Vocalist at the Juno Awards of 1993.

 Shinas left the music business to pursue a career as actor and director.
 She has not released another album.